ashima-24/threeJs/index.md

 ![Step h](/threeJs/docs/assets/h.jpg)

-f. **Toolkit Walkthrough Guide** will show you the roadmap of how to use this toolkit.
+h. **Toolkit Walkthrough Guide** will show you the roadmap of how to use this toolkit.

 ![Step i](/threeJs/docs/assets/i.jpg)

-g. **Close Controls** is for closing all widgets.
+i. **Close Controls** is for closing all widgets.